fbpx

 Other useful teas include:

-As an IBS nutritionist herb teas are part of my recommended IBS flare up kit.
-Let me know if you need help with your digestion, and we can set up a call.
+As an IBS nutritionist herb teas are often part of my recommended IBS flare up kit.
+Let me know if you need help with your digestion – just book a call via my Contact page to tell me what you’re looking for help with.

 I help people with IBS and SIBO get control of unpredictable gut symptoms to find long term relief from painful and embarrassing IBS without restrictive dieting.